MAMIYA RZ67 PRO IID + MAMIYA 7II + MAMIYA RB67 PRO SD

 DIGITAL BACK: Phase One P45

-I discovered my love for medium-format rangefinder cameras when I started with the Mamiya 7II.
-While the Mamiya 7II is an excellent camera, I sold it off because I prefer shooting in square format.
-In the early 90s, I was introduced to the New Mamiya 6 by a student who rented one and brought it into class.
-At the time, I was already using square film with my Hasselblads in my studio business and didn’t have much time for anything other than work, teaching, and raising a family.
-But I always remembered how much I liked the camera and hoped to shoot with one someday.
+I discovered my love for medium-format rangefinder cameras when I started shooting with the Mamiya 7II.
+While it’s an outstanding camera, I eventually sold it because I prefer composing in the square format.
+In the early ’90s, a student once brought a New Mamiya 6 to class after renting one, and that was my first introduction to it.
+At the time, I was already shooting squares on film with my Hasselblads in my studio work and had little room for anything beyond teaching, client projects, and raising a family.
+Still, I never forgot how much I liked that camera and hoped to own one someday.

-The Mamiya 6 is my go-to film camera when I’m out and about.
-It’s lightweight and has beautiful glass with good metering.
-I only wish for a wider lens, as the Mamiya G 50mm f/4 has not been wide enough on a few shoots.
-My kit includes the lenses Mamiya only made for the New Mamiya 6: the 50/4, 75/3.5, and 150/4.5.
-The entire kit fits into a small backpack, which doesn’t look like a camera backpack, making it easy to carry around while looking like a tourist.
+Today, the Mamiya 6 is my go-to film camera when I’m out and about.
+It’s lightweight, beautifully designed, and paired with excellent lenses and reliable metering.
+My only wish is for a wider option—the Mamiya G 50mm f/4 isn’t always wide enough for some of my shoots.
+My kit includes all three lenses made for the New Mamiya 6: the 50mm f/4, 75mm f/3.5, and 150mm f/4.5.
+The entire set fits neatly into a small backpack that doesn’t look like a camera bag, making it easy to travel light and blend in as a tourist.

-The lenses are excellent, and I have yet to experience problems with rangefinder focusing.
-I’m always happy with the finished film and prints.
-The Mamiya 6 is a highly sought-after camera, and with good reason.
-However, finding parts and repairpeople for them is becoming increasingly difficult.
-Therefore, I always try to keep my kit in top shape because it’s a keeper.
+The lenses are exceptional, and I’ve never had an issue with rangefinder focusing.
+The film and prints consistently make me happy.
+The Mamiya 6 remains a highly sought-after camera—and with good reason.
+Finding parts and repair specialists, however, has become increasingly difficult, so I take great care to keep my kit in top condition.
+It’s a true keeper.

 MAMIYA RB 67 WLF + RB/Z EYEPIECE MAGNIFER + RZ TUBES & TELECONVERTER

 Pictured above are a few RB and RZ accessories I found in my gear closet and photographed to sell.
-How often do we see a Like New RB Waist Level Finder?
+How often do we see a like-new RB Waist Level Finder?
 Not often.
 That went fast!
-I did have an RB for a short while, and it was a very nice camera, just too heavy for my special event photography, but for a studio portrait camera, it would fit my needs.
+I did have an RB for a short while, and it was a very nice camera.
+It was just too heavy for my special event photography, but it would fit my needs for a studio portrait camera.